corey-1996/learngit/readme.txt

-git is a distributed version control system. git id free softsware.
+git is a distributed version control system git id free softsware distributed under the GPL.